Dayyoung/dayyoung.github.io-dunkpay/README.md

 **escrow**
 - `escrow` - An option to enable your escrow payment.
 It completes when your buyer confirms a transaction.

+**escrowMail**
+- `escrowMail` - escrowMail is the email address of the buyer in the escrow payment.
+If you do not enter this option, you will be prompted for your purchase.

 **itemName**
 - `itemName` - It will be described on your product.
 It supports UTF-8 encoded character.